Mechanical Engineering Master of Science Degree

 Overview for Mechanical Engineering MS

-The mechanical engineering MS produces graduates who are leaders in their respective fields and ready to tackle high-level problems as practicing professionals.
-Designed for students who desire advanced training in specific areas of mechanical engineering, the master's in mechanical engineering acts as a prelude to a career in either research or industry.
-You can choose to focus on a variety of disciplines, including dynamics, robotics, nanotechnology, biomechanics, energy systems, or more.
+RIT's master's of science in mechanical engineering produces graduates who are leaders in their respective fields and ready to tackle high-level problems as practicing professionals.
+Designed for students who desire advanced training in specific areas of mechanical engineering, the master's of science in mechanical engineering acts as a prelude to a career in either research or industry.
+You can choose to focus on a variety of disciplines, including dynamics, robotics, nanotechnology, biomechanics, energy systems, and more.

 The mechanical engineering MS prepares you to: